George Peoples

 George Evans Peoples (August 25, 1960 – November 22, 2003) was an American professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys (1982), New England Patriots (1983), Tampa Bay Buccaneers (1984–1985).
 He played college football for Auburn Tigers.

-Early years
+Early life

 Peoples attended C. Leon King High School, where he was an All-American running back.
 He accepted a football scholarship from Auburn University.

 He became a starter as a junior when he replaced the graduated Joe Cribbs.
 He registered 443 rushing yards (second on the team) on 96 carries (5.6 average) and was mainly used as a blocking fullback.

 In his final year, the team implemented a wishbone offense under new head coach Pat Dye.
 He displayed his great blocking ability, while rushing for 442 yards, including a 63-yard rushing touchdown against the University of Alabama.
 At the end of the season, he received the team's offensive player of the year award.

 He finished his college career with 1,085 rushing yards (239 carries) and 3 touchdowns.
 He also lettered in track and field.